 As for the characters, I didn’t really like them much for most of the story.
 It was just hard for me to like any of them, and I found the whole thing about high school cliques and their dynamics tiring.
 Although, I did appreciate how Eliza and her friends sort of banded together in the last part.

 The book tackles a very serious issue and although I liked that it wasn’t handled in a graphic or insensitive way, I felt that there was something lacking about that part of the novel.
 Probably because it felt like the first three-fourths of the whole book was about the kids in their high school and who hangs out with who, and I didn’t feel any resolution about any of it.

 Overall, this book was interesting in its own way and I really liked the present-past-and-back style, but the whole book left me wanting.
 Like I said, it’s really a hit or miss with me when it comes to young adult fiction and this one just didn’t blow my mind for some reason.
 However, I think it has many elements that most people who are into YA will probably like.

-I won a copy of this book from a Goodreads giveaway.
-I was not compensated for this review nor was I required to provide a positive review.
-All opinions expressed are entirely my own.
+Note: I won a copy of this book from a giveaway.
+All opinions and views expressed are entirely my own.

 About the Author

 Shirley Marr is an Australian author of contemporary Young Adult fiction who specialises in “writing about and for Little Lady Macbeths”.
 She arrived on the scene in 2010 when her manuscript was plucked out of a slush pile and published by Black Dog Books (now an imprint of Walker Books).
 The resulting novel, Fury, is a dark and funny murder story narrated by a petulant sixteen-year-old mean girl and has been described as “like Heathers as directed by Sofia Coppola” and developed a cult following.